mdolab/pygeo/paper/paper.md

 Conversely, it is also common to define geometric operations involving a collection of control points across the entire FFD block.
 These are referred to as _global_ design variables in pyGeo.
 For example, twist variables can be defined as rotations of the control points about a reference axis that runs along the wing. <!-- MM: this is a good example but I feel we need to specify what twist is to a non-aerospace audience-->
 \autoref{fig:FFD_DV} shows a few common planform design variables for an aircraft wing.

+Design variables formulated from groupings of FFD control points often exhibit ill conditioning.
-Parameterization based on singular value decomposition is also possible [@Wu2022b].
+To alleviate this, a parameterization based on singular value decomposition is also possible [@Wu2022b].
 <!-- talk about ref axis more? -->
 <!-- [ ] TODO AY-: I suggest moving the sentence on planform changes to be merged with the previous paragraph, and moving the SVD statement elsewhere.
 It does not flow well -->